caraweisman/abSENSE/README.md

 If your BLAST search is done on a nucleotide genome of the outgroup species via TBLASTN, the database length that you should use for each genome is 2N, where N is the genome length in nucleotides.
 (For a genome of N nucleotides, there are ~N/3 codons in it, which can be read in each of 6 possible reading frames, for a total of 6N/3 = 2N amino acids.)

-## __5: DATA FOR FUNGAL AND INSECT GENES IN (PAPER CITATION)__
+## __5: DATA FOR FUNGAL AND INSECT GENES IN Weisman et al 2020

-Also in this folder are all input data required to perform abSENSE analyses on the fungal and insect lineages analyzed in (paper citation).
+Also in this folder are all input data required to perform abSENSE analyses on the fungal and insect lineages analyzed in Weisman et al 2020.
 The fungal files are Fungi_Data/Fungi_Bitscores and Fungi_Data/Fungi_Distances; the insect files are Insect_Data/Insect_Bitscores and Insect_Data/Insect_Distances.

 As discussed in (CITATION), the bitscore files contain the bitscores of orthologs of all S. cerevisiae genes in the current RefSeq annotation in 11 other fungal species.
 The insect bitscore files contain the bitscores of orthologs of all D. melanogaster genes in the current RefSeq annotation in 21 other fungal species.